Melanie Rae Thon

 As a teacher, explorer, and writer, she is devoted to the celebration of diversity from a multitude of human and nonhuman perspectives, shattering traditional limits of narrative consciousness as she interrogates the repercussions of exile, slavery, habitat loss, genocide, and extirpation in the context of mystery and miracle, ecstasis, and the infinite wonder of cosmic abundance.
 Her work moves beyond and between genres, and might be considered poetry, prose, fiction, nonfiction—love songs and prayers, laments and confessions.

 There are three ascending levels of how one mourns: with tears ~ that is the lowest ~ with silence ~ that is higher ~ and with song ~ that is the highest.

 ~ Hasidic teaching

-Originally from Montana, Melanie now lives in Salt Lake City, where she teaches in the Creative Writing and Environmental Humanities Programs at the University of Utah.
+Originally from Montana, Melanie now lives in Salt Lake City, where she teaches at the University of Utah.

 Follow this link to view a trailer for Silence & Song

-Follow this link to Melanie’s Faculty Page at the University of Utah
+Follow this link and scroll down to view Melanie’s Faculty Page at the University of Utah

 Photograph credit: Andi Olsen